Master Your Digital Photography Skills

-Group Size: Our groups are limited to 8 people.
-This small group size provides flexibility in our plans if interesting and unexpected photographic opportunities present themselves and allows us to work with each participant to provide complete, informative, and helpful instruction.
+Group Size > Our groups are limited to 8 people.
+This small group size provides flexibility in our plans if interesting and unexpected photographic opportunities present themselves and allows us to work with each participant to provide complete, informative, and content-rich instruction.

-Fitness Level: This workshop entails short hikes over uneven terrain where snow and ice may be present.
+Fitness Level > This workshop entails short hikes over uneven terrain where snow and ice are present.
 Although most photo locations will be within sight of our tour bus, we encourage you to prepare for being outdoors for 1 to 2 hours at a time.
 We ask that you dress for the weather (see below) and bring appropriate footwear for some off-trail exploration.
 The bus will always be available for warming up if you get cold.

-Weather: Snowy conditions can result in some very interesting and diffused lighting situations that create unique photographic opportunities that you won’t have on a sunny day.
-However, if the weather conditions pose a danger to the group we will reschedule the workshop and/or provide a refund.
+Weather > Snowy conditions can result in some very interesting and diffused lighting situations that create unique photographic opportunities that you won’t have on a sunny day.
+However, if our team determines that the weather conditions pose a danger to the group we will reschedule the workshop and/or provide a refund.

-What to Bring: Bring your camera (DSLR is required – no point-and-shoots), tripod, lenses, shutter release, and a polarized filter.
+What to Bring > Bring your camera (DSLR is required – no point-and-shoots), tripod, lenses, shutter release, and a polarized filter.
 PLEASE BRING AN EXTA BATTERY FOR YOUR CAMERA AND YOUR BATTERY CHARGER!
 Bring a backpack with extra gear, a bottle of water, and some light snacks.
 Pack a notebook and pens/pencils for note taking.
-Optionally, bring your laptop with a copy of Adobe Lightroom installed so you can play along during the editing module.

-Battery Charging: We will have a charging station on the bus so you can charge your batteries.
-We highly recommend that you bring multiple batteries… a critical piece of equipment – especially for winter photography.
+Battery Charging > We will have a charging station in the adventure van so you can charge your batteries.
+We highly recommend that you bring multiple batteries.
+Extra batteries are a critical piece of equipment – especially when shooting in cold conditions.

-Food: A delicious box lunch from the Vanilla Bean Restaurant is included as part of the workshop.
+Food > A delicious box lunch from the Vanilla Bean Restaurant is included as part of the workshop.
 Click here to view our current Vanilla Bean menu.
 Substitutions for special dietary needs are available by request.